 - A younger minke whale was rescued from a shallow space of the Thames in London on Sunday.

-- However after authorities took him to a different a part of the river for analysis, he slipped.
+- However when he was transported to a different a part of the river, he broke unfastened and obtained misplaced once more.

 - Visit the Insider homepage for more stories.

-A spokesperson for the Royal Nationwide Lifeboat Establishment says The Guardian that the whale was “exhibiting behaviors of concern” and that well being officers feared it was “sick”.
+On the time, a spokesperson for the Royal Nationwide Lifeboat Establishment says The Guardian that the whale was “exhibiting behaviors of concern”, and it was feared that it was “sick”.